LED Road Signs program

 How the signs work

-The signs are vehicle activated, meaning they are triggered by an approaching vehicle.
-The LEDs on the signs are inactive (unlit) by default and as a vehicle approaches the speed is detected by the sign's radar.
+The signs are vehicle activated and trigger by an approaching vehicle.
+The LEDs on the signs are inactive (unlit) by default.
+As a vehicle approaches, the sign's radar detects the speed.

-The sign is only activated (lit) if a vehicle is travelling above the pre-determined speed threshold for that location.
+The sign will only activate (light up) if a vehicle is travelling above the pre-determined speed threshold for that location.
 If the vehicle is travelling under the pre-determined speed threshold, the sign remains inactive.

-The speed threshold at which the sign is activated is not the speed limit for the location, but a speed that is pre-determined as a safe speed to approach the upcoming intersection or traffic hazard.
+The speed threshold at which the sign activates is not the speed limit for the location.
+It is the pre-determined safe speed to approach the upcoming intersection or traffic hazard.

 Site selection for LED road signs

 Local councillors work closely with Council officers to identify and prioritise suitable locations for the LED road signs.
-The shortlist of locations is based on data from:
+Council bases the locations shortlist on data from:

 - Council's investigation history including known traffic hotspots and accident data

 - Queensland Government's Webcrash database.

 Download a fact sheet about the LED Road Signs program in your preferred format: